Ale-JRD/Trads/content/post/index-T1.md

 As I wondered, I overheard a conversation nearby.

-[…Before I left home, my kid said something.]
+「…Before I left home, my kid said something.」

-[Hm?]
+「Hm?」

-[He said, “I’m not scared”.]
+「He said, “I’m not scared”.」

-[Hehh, gutsy kid you’ve got there.]
+「Hehh, gutsy kid you’ve got there.」

-[No, that’s not it… That’s not it.]
+「No, that’s not it… That’s not it.」

-[What did he say?]
+「What did he say?」

-[He said, “It’s okay because Dad’s going to protect us”.]
+「He said, “It’s okay because Dad’s going to protect us”.」

-[…I see.]
+「…I see.」

-[Ever since surviving that last battle against the Demon Emperor’s Army… the way my kid looks at me has changed.
-He looks at me with admiration now, like he looks up to me…]
+「Ever since surviving that last battle against the Demon Emperor’s Army… the way my kid looks at me has changed.
+He looks at me with admiration now, like he looks up to me…」

-[Same here… My wife, I mean.]
+「Same here… My wife, I mean.」

-[The one who’s always nagging you?]
+「The one who’s always nagging you?」

-[Yeah… But ever since that last fight, she’s been a little kinder, you could say…]
+「Yeah… But ever since that last fight, she’s been a little kinder, you could say…」

-[…Well, I guess we’ve both gotta survive this one too, huh?]
+「…Well, I guess we’ve both gotta survive this one too, huh?」

-[Yeah.]
+「Yeah.」

-[…]
+「…」

 The soldier talking about his kid suddenly lowered his face.